TDPF/TDPF/README.markdown

 ## What Is TDPF? ##
 TDPF is a proof-of-concept Temperature-Dependent Power Flow algorithm implemented as a collection of MATLAB scripts.
 TDPF augments conventional power flow by integrating an estimate of branch temperatures with the conventional power flow equations.
 For the technical details, please read:

-1. S. Frank, J. Sexauer, and S. Mohagheghi, "Temperature-dependent power flow," 2013, submitted for publication.
-Available: [http://files.stevefrank.info/pub/TDPF.pdf](http://files.stevefrank.info/pub/TDPF.pdf "Temperature-Dependent Power Flow by S. Frank, J. Sexauer, and S. Mohagheghi").
+1. S. Frank, J. Sexauer, and S. Mohagheghi, "Temperature-dependent power flow," *IEEE Transactions on Power Systems*, 2013, to be published.
+Available: [http://dx.doi.org/10.1109/TPWRS.2013.2266409 "Temperature-Dependent Power Flow by S. Frank, J. Sexauer, and S. Mohagheghi").

+For those without access to an *IEEE Transactions on Power Systems subscription*, a pre-publication manuscript of the paper is available [here](http://files.stevefrank.info/pub/TDPF.pdf "Temperature-Dependent Power Flow by S. Frank, J. Sexauer, and S. Mohagheghi (Authors' manuscript)").

 ## How To Use TDPF ##
 TDPF is implemented as a collection of MATLAB functions: